bionode/bionode-watermill-tutorial/README.md

 const pipeline = junction(simpleTask, writeToFile)
 ```

-So, in we will define a new simple task:
+So, we will define a new simple task:

 ```javascript
 const writeAnotherFile = task({